EllieBowler/optimising-sample-designs/README.md

 - scipy 1.0.0

-## Important definitions

-### Stratified Design Algorithm
+## Stratified Design Algorithm

-The stratified design focusus only on spreading sites evenly given the layout of inbvalid areas.
-Invalid areas can include towns, roads, locations which are known to be inaccessible, or habitat types which are not of interest.
-The design is the building block for the uniform design alogorithm.
+The stratified design focuses only on spreading sites evenly geographically, given the layout of invalid areas.
+Invalid areas could include towns, roads, bodies of water, habitat types which are not of interest, areas in high elevation etc. The design is the building block for the uniform design alogorithm.

 The image below illustrates an example input and output of the stratified design.